open-source-labs/Quell/quell-extension/README.md

 npm install
 npm run build
 ```
-Then, in the [Chrome Extensions Page](chrome://extensions/), click on "Load unpacked" and navigate to `.../Quell/quell-extension/dist/` and click "Select".
+Then, in the Chrome Extensions Page (`chrome://extensions/`), click on "Load unpacked" and navigate to `.../Quell/quell-extension/dist/` and click "Select".
 (You may need to toggle on "Developer mode" to do this.)
 The extension should now be loaded and available in the Chrome Developer Tools.

 ## Usage and Configuration